Board of Supervisors

 1) Authorize the District Attorney to accept a non-competitive grant from

-Child Advocacy Center Program with a total project cost of $228,150 for
+the Child Advocacy Center Program with a total project cost of $228,150

-the District Attorney, or his designee, as the Authorized Agent for the
+designating the District Attorney, or his designee, as the Authorized

-purposes of submitting, accepting, and executing applications and award
+Agent for the purposes of submitting, accepting, and executing

 3) Approve and authorize the District Attorney, or his designee, to